 - Transfer oiled/seasoned potatoes to air fryer basket.
-Cook potatoes for 20 minutes, removing the basket and using tongs to "stir" the potatoes so they're even cooked about half way through.
-Cook an addition 2 – 3 minutes if necessary.
+Cook potatoes for 20 minutes, removing the basket and using tongs to "stir" the potatoes so they're even cooked about halfway through.
+Cook an additional 2 to 3 minutes if necessary.

-- After the potatoes are done, remove from the air fryer and transfer to a serving dish (or plates) and season with salt and pepper.
+- After the potatoes are done, remove them from the air fryer and transfer them to a serving dish (or plates), and season with salt and pepper.

 (The products above contain sponsored links to products we use and recommend)